 - Merlin Magnifier (Shakopee Library only)

-- Under ADA regulations, staff may ask if an animal is required because of a disability.
+- Under ADA regulations, library staff may ask if an animal is required because of a disability.
 They can also ask what work or tasks the animal has been trained to perform.

 - Web Accessibility Practices: We adhere to the practices and standards defined in Scott County's Website Accessibility Guide.